lubiah/kudadamold/src/routes/blog/_blog/redesign-with-sveltekit/index.md

 So for the very first time in my entire my life of blogging, I decided to add a newsletter to my website.
 I use [sendinblue](https://www.sendinblue.com) to store my subscribers and also, they provide an API which enables me to send emails.
 With sendinblue, I can store an unlimited number of contacts and can only send 300 emails per day.

 Though I have never used newsletters before, am learning much.
-On my website, the newsletter subscription form is placed in the footer component of the website  and it's available on all the pages so that the user will see it.
+On my website, the newsletter subscription form is placed in the footer component of the website  and it's available on all the pages so that the user will see it and not miss it.

+If you have not already subscribed, you should really do so because I will be sending useful contents to you.